 The slow, quiet, and slightly awkward car ride commenced to Kings Cross.
 Harry had passed time by imagining all the possible reactions his uncle would have if he should try to start a conversation about Hogwarts.
 Smiling to himself at some of the most outrageous ones, he slowly drifted off to sleep.

-His uncle awakened Harry, as he slammed the brakes, causing Harry to crash into the dashboard.
+His uncle woke Harry with a jolt, as he slammed the brakes, causing Harry to crash into the dashboard.
 'Tender as always' he thought as he shook his head and stared daggers at his uncle.

 His uncle glared right back, "That will teach you to put on your seat belt on won't it boy."

 That was coming from a man that couldn't physically put his own seat belt on.
-Besides, Harry had put his seat belt on before he fell asleep.
+Besides, Harry could have sworn that he had put his seat belt on before he fell asleep.

 "What are you waiting for boy, get out of the damn car."
 His uncle watched as Harry got his trunk out and struggled to put it on a cart, he then drove away with a smile that didn't quite fit his face.